"Shower of Sparks"

 The magneto has two sets of contact points.
 One set is adjusted to open 25 degrees before TDC used for normal operation.
 The other set; the “retard points” are adjusted to open 25 degrees later at TDC for starting.

-Figure 2 shows external view of vibrator.
+Figure 2 Bottom of article below.
+Shows external view of vibrator.

 The ignition switch has 6 positions.
 “Off” which grounds both magnetos and makes them both inoperative.
 “Right” allows the right magneto to operate and makes the left magneto inoperative.
 “Left” allows the left magneto to operate but makes the right magneto inoperative.
 “Both” allows both left & right magneto to operate.